giuliandenicola1/homekit-infused/docs/addons/auto-fill-sensors-card.md

 ```

 ### Extra Information
 For the mini-graph-card to work you must download it through HACS and add the resources to your dashboard!
-(Only needed when `tap_action` is `call-service`)
+(Only needed when `hold_action` is `call-service`)
+*Note: Unfortunately the way the button template is currently written, this popup can only be applied to the hold_action (hold_action and double_tap actions are the same in HKI!).
+If you really don't want to see the default more-info windows anymore, set `tap_action` to `none`!

 ### Requirements (HACS)